Spanish Courses

 0 Other Hours

-Prerequisite(s): (SPAN 2301 w/D or better ) OR (BSPN score between 4 and 4 AND ISPN score between 00 and 09 AND SPAN score between 036 and 044)
+Prerequisite(s): (SPAN 2301 w/D or better ) OR (BSPN score between 4 and 4)

-Spanish for Spanish Speakers One: A first course for bilingual students who have acquired listening and speaking skills in Spanish because it is spoken in their home or social environment.
+Spanish for Spanish Speakers One: [TCCN SPAN 2313] A first course for bilingual students who have acquired listening and speaking skills in Spanish because it is spoken in their home or social environment.
 Development of reading and writing skills, with attention to spelling and use of the written accent.
 Entrance into SPAN 2303 is by examination only; completion of this course with a grade of "C" or better entitles a student to eight hours of credit by examination for SPAN 1401 and SPAN 1402.
 Prerequisite: Department placement exam.
 Course fee required.
-[TCCN SPAN 2313]

 Department: Spanish